nhthieu/nhthieu.github.io/src/content/info/welcome.md

   title: "Welcome"
 ---

 [Hi, I'm Hieu Nguyen](/about).
-I'm a College Student / Developer / Tech Enthusiast based in Ho Chi Minh City, Vietnam.
+I'm a College Student / Developer based in Ho Chi Minh City, Vietnam.

 This is my personal website where I aim to showcase my [projects](/projects) and document my journey as a developer.
 I believe that knowledge is most valuable when shared, so I hope that you can find something useful here.